 Within this specialisation you will explore issues concerning teachers in the areas of visual arts, music, dance and drama.
 Our group of specialist education staff will help you develop your professional skills, knowledge and understanding of curriculum and teaching in the Creative Arts.
 It also offers you the opportunities to understand how children respond to arts and how you can incorporate this understanding into classroom teaching.

 This specialisation is designed for secondary teachers or other individuals who have responsibility for providing career advice.
 It focuses on the needs that individuals in schools, or other educational settings have in responding to the pressures and opportunities presented by the current and future worlds of work.
 The Career Development specialisation has been endorsed by the Career Industry Council of Australia (CICA).
-This specialisation is not available in fully online mode; all units in this specialisation have attendance requirements.
+This specialisation is not available in fully online mode; two units (one per semester) in this specialisation have attendance requirements.

 In line with the rapid technological advancements in education, the Contemporary Learning specialisation brings information and communication technology to the fingertips of every educator.
 You will learn about complex concepts of Information and Communication Technology (ICT), and how to incorporate them into practical and relevant tools which aid quality teaching.